 Learn how to manage stress so that it doesn’t affect relationships with employers, employees, and coworkers

-Apply for jobs in a different way than your typical cover letter or resume.
-Find creative ways of making yourself stand out from the crowd by starting conversations online via social media (e.g., Twitter) where applicable opportunities have been posted about possible posts available.
+Apply for jobs differently than your typical cover letter or resume.
+Find creative ways of making yourself stand out from the crowd by starting conversations online via social media (e.g., Twitter) where applicable opportunities have been posted about possible posts.

 Write a blog to showcase your skills

-write a blog to showcase your skills, give an employer insight into who you are as a person and what makes you special–after all, this is one way that companies find and hire their newest employees!
+Please write a blog to showcase your skills and give an employer insight into who you are as a person and what makes you unique–after all, this is one way that companies find and hire their newest employees!

-network with others through social media or events related to your field so that connections can be made.
+Network with others through social media or events related to your field to make connections.
 Get out there and make those contacts while networking!

 Finish your degree if you can!
 An employer will be more willing to hire someone who has a higher skill set that they may need because of their position.